jlevy/kash/src/kash/docs/markdown/topics/a2_installation.md

    You should see a welcome message with all info about APIs and tools.

-   You may also use the `self_check` command to confirm which tools and API keys are working.
+   Use the `self_check` command to confirm which tools and API keys are working.

-   You may use the `self_configure` command to fill in additional values in your .env file.
+   Use the `self_configure` command as a quick way to fill in additional values in your .env file and to set workspace parameters on what LLMs to use by default.

 ### Running Kash as an MCP Server